kestra-io/docs/docs/tutorial/fundamentals/README.md

 ## Flows

-In Kestra, we define flows using the declarative language YAML.
+In Kestra, we define flows using the declarative YAML language.

 We identify them by an `id` and a `namespace`.
 The `id` is a unique identifier inside the [namespace](https://kestra.io/docs/concepts/flows.html#namespace), which is used to group flows.
-It can also have a [description](https://kestra.io/docs/developer-guide/documentation/) and labels.
+Flows can also have a [description](https://kestra.io/docs/developer-guide/documentation/) and labels.

 ```yaml
 id: kestra-tutorial